multiOTP/multiotp/readme_4.3.2.5.txt

 - multiotp.class.php       : the main file, it is the class itself, which requires external files
 - multiotp.cli.header.php  : header file to be merged with the class for a single file command line tool
 - multiotp.server.php      : the web service file, which requires the class as external file
-- check.multiotp.class.php : PHP script to validate some multiOTP(r) functionalities
+- check.multiotp.class.php : PHP script to validate some multiOTP functionalities
 + contrib subfolder        : contains all external files required by the multiotp.class.php file

 In the windows folder:
 - multiotp.exe             : command line tool for Windows (digitally signed) with embedded PHP 5.3.1
 - multiotp.class.php       : the main file, it is the class itself, external files are already included
 - multiotp.server.php      : the web service file (the class is already merged in the file, external files also included)
-- check.multiotp.class.php : PHP script to validate some multiOTP(r) functionalities
+- check.multiotp.class.php : PHP script to validate some multiOTP functionalities
 - md5.js                   : encryption JS library used by multiotp.server.php
-- checkmultiotp.cmd        : Windows script to validate some multiOTP(r) functionalities
+- checkmultiotp.cmd        : Windows script to validate some multiOTP functionalities
-- radius_debug.cmd         : Windows script to run the multiOTP(r) radius web server in debug mode
+- radius_debug.cmd         : Windows script to run the multiOTP radius web server in debug mode
-- radius_install.cmd       : Windows script to install and start the multiOTP(r) radius web server
+- radius_install.cmd       : Windows script to install and start the multiOTP radius web server
-- radius_uninstall.cmd     : Windows script to stop and uninstall the multiOTP(r) radius web server
+- radius_uninstall.cmd     : Windows script to stop and uninstall the multiOTP radius web server
-- webservice_install.cmd   : Windows script to install and start the multiOTP(r) web service
+- webservice_install.cmd   : Windows script to install and start the multiOTP web service
-- webservice_uninstall.cmd : Windows script to stop and uninstall the multiOTP(r) web service
+- webservice_uninstall.cmd : Windows script to stop and uninstall the multiOTP web service
 - test-tokens.csv          : provisioning file of test tokens
++ legacy subfolder         : contains a windows command line version with all needed files (not embedded in a mini VM)
 + oath subfolder           : contains provisioning files for oath test tokens
 + qrcode subfolder         : all necessary files to be able to generate QRcode
-+ radius subfolder         : all necessary files to be able to install a Windows radius server already configured with multiOTP(r) support (using FreeRADIUS implementation for Windows)
++ radius subfolder         : all necessary files to be able to install a Windows radius server already configured with multiOTP support (using FreeRADIUS implementation for Windows)
 + templates subfolder      : all templates files needed to generate the provisioning pages from the web GUI
 + tools subfolder          : command line tools needed by some cmd scripts
-+ webservice subfolder     : all necessary files to be able to install a Windows multiOTP(r) web service (using mongoose as the light web server on port 8112, or as a secured SSL connection (https) on port 8113)
++ webservice subfolder     : all necessary files to be able to install a Windows multiOTP web service (using mongoose as the light web server on port 8112, or as a secured SSL connection (https) on port 8113)